Constrained quantization for probability distributions: Introduction

 \section{Introduction}

 The most common form of quantization is rounding-off.
 Its purpose is to reduce the cardinality of the representation space, in particular, when the input data is real-valued.
-It has broad applications in communications, information theory, signal processing, and data compression (see \cite{GG, GL, GL1, GN, P, Z1, Z2}).
+It has broad applications in communications, information theory, signal processing, and data compression (see \cite{BW, GG, GL, GN, GL1, Z1, Z2, P}).
 For $k\in \mathbb{N}$, where $\mathbb{N}$ is the set of natural numbers, let $d$ be a metric induced by a norm $\|\cdot\|$ on $\D R^k$.
 Let $P$ be a Borel probability measure on $\D R^k$ and $r \in (0, \infty)$.
-Let $S$ be a nonempty closed subset of $\D R^k$.
-Then, the distortion error for $P$, of order $r$, with respect to a set $\ga \ci S$, denoted by $V_r(P; \ga)$, is defined as
+Let $S$ be a nonempty closed subset of $\D R^k$ and $\ga\ci S$ be a locally finite (i.e., intersection of $\ga$ with any bounded subset of $\D R^k$ is finite) subset of $\D R^k$.
+This implies that $\ga$ is countable and closed.
+Then, the distortion error for $P$, of order $r$, with respect to the set $\ga \ci S$, denoted by $V_r(P; \ga)$, is defined by